 The Nature Foundation is a non-profit and non-governmental organization, managing the marine and terrestrial protected areas of Sint Maarten and is recognized as the organization to assist Government in all issues related to the management and research of the marine and terrestrial ecosystems of St. Maarten and its preservation.

-The terrestrial ranger should work in a responsible and independent manner, take initiative, maintain a positive attitude, follow instructions from and report to the Manager of the Nature Foundation.
+This staff member should work in a responsible and independent manner, take initiative, maintain a positive attitude, follow instructions from and report to the Manager of the Nature Foundation.

 - Attend workshops and training in relation to project position.